Ancestral lineages in mutation-selection equilibria with moving optimum: Small mutations regime

-The infimum is taken over all functions $\gamma \in \mathcal C^1(\R_-)$ that reach the phenotype $z$ at time $0$, when going backward in time.
-This constitutes a reformulation of the spectral problem \cref{spec Ham} into an equivalent variational problem.
-Along a phenotypic path $\gamma$, an optimal trajectory must minimize the cost.
-This cost comes from the combined weight of mutations through $L$ (at speed $\dot \gamma +c'$) and selection through $\mu$.
-The birth rate $\beta$ plays an opposite role of selection, while $\lambda$ is the term that balances the expression, just as in \cref{spec Ham}.
+We refer to \cite{barles2006} for the origin of this formula, which stems from the Weak-KAM theory.
+The infimum is taken over all functions $\gamma \in \mathcal C^1(\R_+)$ that reach the phenotype $z$ at time $0$.
+These functions $\gamma$ are phenotypic paths, among them any optimal trajectory minimizes a cost.
+The expression of this functional shows the combined cost of mutations through $L$ (at speed $\dot \gamma +c'$) and selection through $\mu$.
+The birth rate $\beta$ plays a role opposite to natural selection, while $\lambda$ is the term that balances the expression, just as in \cref{spec Ham}.

-\emph{In terms of ancestral lineages, an interpretation of the formula is to consider the minimizing trajectory of \cref{asex var} as the typical phenotype of ancestors inside the equilibrium that eventually give the phenotype $z$ at a given end time, here $0$.}

-Let $\Gamma$ be such a minimizing trajectory.
-The knowledge of the function $\Gamma$ for any end point $z$ is somehow richer than the one of the profile $U$ since it accounts, backwards in time, for the full dynamics of the equilibrium from time $- \infty $ to $0$.
-Given the supposed existence of $\Gamma$, or of a trajectory that is arbitrarily close to optimum, we can make the following formal analysis, starting by evaluating the energy of \cref{asex var} along $\Gamma$:

-One should expect $\dot \Gamma(s)$ to converge to $0$ when $s \to -\infty$.
-Otherwise, the mortality $ \mu (\Gamma)$ would become arbitrarily large and so the trajectory would not be a minimizer since $U_0(z)$ could take the value $+\infty$.
-Formally, this implies that if $\Gamma$ converges when $s \to -\infty$, then necessarily it is towards the value $0$, in order to minimize the selection function $\mu$.
-With this formal argument we expect that :

-This limit has to be put in parallel with \Cref{cor explicit asymp}.
-We discover here once again that asymptotically in time the ancestors are expected to come, in majority, from the optimal trait $0$.
-Assuming this limit holds true, it prescribes the value of $\lambda$ such that the integrand in \cref{U0 Gamma} vanishes, since otherwise $U$ would be infinite:

-Since $\mu(0)=\mu_0$, and $c=c' \sigma$ was the rescaling of the original speed of adaptation to the variance of mutations, the formula coincides with \cref{asex lambda approx}.
-The term $L\left(\frac{c}{\sigma \beta}\right)$ measures the constraint of having to keep pace with the environment evolving at speed $c$, while $\mu_0-\beta$ is the fitness cost for the optimally fitted asymptotic individuals of the lineage.